Website University of Victoria

 Regular engagement with CCCS and climate expert organizations in other regions will contribute to setting a shared vision for climate services in Canada, including a national coordinated approach to providing user support.
 A high degree of collaboration between those involved in user engagement, training, and user support across the country is important.

 Knowledge and Experience

-- Experience working on interdisciplinary projects and with interdisciplinary teams
+- Demonstrated experience working on cross-disciplinary projects and with cross-disciplinary teams

-- Work in a self-directed manner and within a team environment
+- Ability to work in a self-directed manner and within a team environment

-- Re-evaluate and adjust priorities and objectives in light of research findings and evolving requirements
+- Ability to re-evaluate and adjust priorities and objectives in light of evolving requirements

-- Operate with a professional demeanor while representing PCIC and GWF at professional meetings and other venues.
+- Operate with a professional demeanor while representing PCIC outside the organization

 Weekly working hours: Full time (37.5 hours per week)

 Additional information: Address enquiries to Francis Zwiers at email@example.com.

 Application: Please send your application including a cover letter, CV, and three professional references to Francis Zwiers, firstname.lastname@example.org, with “ATTN: User Engagement and Training Specialist” in the subject line.
 Please indicate whether you are legally able to work in Canada.